waldronlab/data-science-seminar/README.md

 Rodriguez-Lopez and epidemiology MPH student Lucas Schiffer.
 This group meets once a week on Fridays from 10 to 11 AM EST and members take turns presenting sections of the textbook Data Analysis for the Life Sciences.
-All are welcome to join and only a curiousity for statistics is required.
+All are welcome to join and only a curiosity for statistics is required.

 Data Analysis for the Life Sciences can be found: